 "Gunk" Discharge from the Nozzle on the Oil Filler Tube

-Dave wrote to Rob with a unique problem -
+Dave wrote to Rob with a strange problem -

 With the aircleaner off I started the engine and discovered that a large quantity of brownish, watery, oily gunk had been spewed out of the nozzle on the oil filler pipe that the hose to the aircleaner attaches to!
 I cleaned up the mess (clear out onto the right rear fender), which was water soluble, and started the engine again with the intent of getting a picture to send to you.
 But this time, no brownish, watery oil gunk was spewed out – and there was none under the oil filler cap.
 What gives!?